 Located on the banks of the Chattahoochee River, Canoe is a dreamy restaurant where you can dine outside in the lush environs or settle into a comfortable booth for exceptional wines and culinary creations by executive chef Matthew Basford, who uses traditional Australian ingredients in seasonally changing pan-Asian and American dishes.

-Indulge in long walks on the crescent-shaped beach at Kahala Hotel & Resort: a favorite retreat for celebrities which also boasts beautiful tropical gardens and waterfalls – perfect spots for kisses and cuddles.
+Indulge in long walks on the crescent-shaped beach at Kahala Hotel & Resort: a favorite retreat for celebrities which also boasts beautiful tropical gardens and waterfalls – perfect spots for lovers.
 Honeymooners flock to the Kahala’s aptly-named island jetty, “Kissing Point,” a picture perfect perch for Hawaiian sunsets and smooches.

-For more than a century, locals and visitors have found refuge in the steamy hot springs, here.
+For more than a century, locals and visitors have found refuge in the steamy hot springs of Idaho.
 Soothe tired muscles and de-stress in the therapeutic waters at the five outdoor gravel and rock bottom pools at Lava Hot Springs.
 Fed from natural underground springs, the mineral-rich, sulfur-free geothermal waters range from 102 to 112 degrees Fahrenheit.

 Leave your Windy City worries behind and embark on an ancient aquatic journey at AIRE Ancient Baths Chicago.
 Located in a former factory in River West, look forward to resting in traditional Roman, Greek, and Ottoman baths.
 This candle-lit spa sanctuary includes baths of varying temperatures, steam rooms, a salt water bath, and hot marble stone bed plus ah-mazing massages.
 This is one of the most unique first date ideas in Chicago!